CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### Explanation

-- API stands for `Application Programmer Interface`
+- API stands for `Application Programming Interface`
 - APIs are created by providers and used by consumers
 - It is a specific part of a larger system that can be contacted from the internet.
 - When we connect to an `API` we say that we are connecting to an `Endpoint`